silky/public_or_perish_talk/bam.md

 So let's now talk a bit about reproducibility and interactivity.

-The point here is to observe that openness facilitates collaborativity.
+The point here is to observe that openness facilitates collaboration.
 But openness alone isn't enough.
 We need tools to make the process easy and intuitive.